jmarihawkins/Predicting_Stock_Prices/README.md

 # Predicting Stock Prices Using Machine Learning

 ## Summary
-The purpose of this project is to predict stock prices for specific companies or a set of companies using historical stock data and related financial indicators.
-By leveraging machine learning techniques, particularly Long Short-Term Memory (LSTM) networks, we aim to provide investors with a tool to make informed decisions about buying or selling stocks.
-This project involves extracting, cleaning, and transforming historical stock data, training machine learning models, and developing an interactive application for users to predict stock prices for up to one year in advance.
+In this project, we aimed to predict stock prices using various machine learning models and compare their performance to a Long Short-Term Memory (LSTM) neural network model.
+The goal was to determine which model provides the most accurate predictions for stock prices based on historical data from Yahoo Finance and additional consumer data features.
+We selected ten diverse stocks: Apple (AAPL), Microsoft (MSFT), Johnson & Johnson (JNJ), JPMorgan Chase & Co.
+(JPM), Procter & Gamble (PG), Exxon Mobil (XOM), NVIDIA (NVDA), Pfizer (PFE), Coca-Cola (KO), and Tesla (TSLA).
+By incorporating different machine learning techniques, including Support Vector Regression (SVR), XGBoost, Linear Regression, and the Prophet model, we explored the strengths and weaknesses of each approach in handling time series data and capturing complex patterns in the stock market.
 ## Libraries Used
 The following libraries were used for data processing, model training, evaluation, and visualization:
 - import yfinance as yf  # For downloading stock data